John White (bishop): Persecutions for heresy

 White preached at St Mary Overy's on 23 May 1557, when heretics were brought in chains to hear his sermon.
-Taking a theme from Saint James, White said, "If any man thinke hym selfe a religious man, and in the meane tyme seduce his tounge or his hart, the same mans religion is a vayne Religion."
+Taking a theme from Saint James, White said, "If any man thinke hym selfe a religious man, and in the meane tyme seduce his tongue or his hart, the same mans religion is a vayne Religion."
 He went on to vilify the prisoners from the pulpit, as Arrians, Herodians, Anabaptists, Sacramentaries and Pelagians.
 The prisoners stood up to deny the imputation, and White responded that he would have their tongues cut out and would cause them to be removed from the church by force.
 Two days later Stephen Gratwick (who had lived in the Chichester diocese) was brought before White at St George the Martyr, Southwark, where the bishop interrogated him, attempting to draw him into his own jurisdiction.
 Gratwick wrote that the bishop "played Sathan" with him, leading him up the mountain by praising his eloquence and person.
 White, unable to get the better of him, condemned him, and Gratwick was burned with two others in late May 1557.

 Other attempts to prove heresy against Richard Woodman had fallen short, but through a testing series of confrontations at St George the Martyr, Southwark, and at St Mary Overy's, before a large assembly, White was able to draw out the evidence he needed.
 In these public examinations, White repeatedly demanded that the prisoners should say whether Judas Iscariot had partaken of Christ's body at the Last Supper, and, having unworthily done so, was entered by Satan.
 He reinforced this by repeated threats to excommunicate and condemn Woodman as a heretic if he would not answer.
 White eventually delivered this judgement, Woodman declaring that the judgement would be upon the judges' own heads.
 On 22 June 1557 Woodman was burned with nine others at Lewes in Sussex, becoming one of the Lewes Martyrs.
 Foxe wrote of "the great grace and wisdome of God in that man, as also the grosse ignorance and barbarous crueltie of his adversaries, especially of D. White Bishop of Winchester."